 void randomPolygon() { size_t num(50); double min(-100.0); double max(100.0); int seed(0); // seed=0 for real randomness vector<Segment2> vRandomPolygon; generateRandomPolygon(num,min,max,vRandomPolygon,seed); Visualizer2 vis("rndPolygon.ps"); vis.addObject(vRandomPolygon,Color(CBLACK)); vis.writeFile(); }

-The code below creates random segments which may also intersect each other.
+The following code generates random segments, some of which may intersect each other.

 void randomSegments() { size_t num(50); double min(-100.0); double max(100.0); double maxLen(50); int seed(0);// seed=0 for real randomness vector<Segment2> vRandomSegments; generateRandomSegments(num,min,max,maxLen,vRandomSegments,seed); Visualizer2 vis("rndSegments.ps"); vis.addObject(vRandomSegments,Color(CBLACK)); vis.writeFile(); }

-The code below creates random points in a specified bounding box.
+The following code creates random points within a defined bounding box.

 void randomPoints() { size_t num(1000); double min(-100.0); double max(100.0); int seed(0); // seed=0 for real randomness vector<Point2> vRandomPoints; generateRandomPoints(num,min,max,vRandomPoints,seed); Visualizer2 vis("rndPoints.ps"); vis.addObject(vRandomPoints,Color(CBLACK)); vis.writeFile(); }

-The generateCircle(…) command creates points on a given circle.
-In contrast to the above commands this one involves no randomness.
-The code below creates two circles, one is scaled in x direction.
+command creates points on a specified circle.
+Unlike the commands discussed above, this one doesn’t involve randomness.
+The following code creates points on two circles, with one being scaled in x-direction.
+See the image.

 void circles() { int numPoints(50); double centerX(0.0); double centerY(0.0); double radiusX(1.0); double radiusY(1.0); vector<Point2> vCirclePoints0; vector<Point2> vCirclePoints1; generateCircle(numPoints,centerX,centerY,radiusX,radiusY,vCirclePoints0); generateCircle(2*numPoints,centerX,centerY,2*radiusX,radiusY,vCirclePoints1); Visualizer2 vis("circles.ps"); vis.addObject(vCirclePoints0,Color(CBLUE)); vis.addObject(vCirclePoints1,Color(CGREEN)); vis.writeFile(); }